trimstray/nginx-admins-handbook/README.md

 Some interesting things about variables in NGINX:

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
-That guy is a Guru and creator of OpenResty.
+This guy is a Guru and creator of the OpenResty.
 In these tutorials he describes, amongst other things, variables in great detail.

 - the most variables in NGINX only exist at runtime, not during configuration time
 - the scope of variables spreads out all over configuration